Co-Director, Merge NZ Ltd

 AUT has excellent services for Deaf people, Victoria says.

-“English is not my first language – New Zealand Sign Language is my preferred language – and AUT fully understands that and has supported me if I needed extra time to complete my assignment or essay.”
+“English is not my first language – New Zealand Sign Language is my preferred language – and AUT fully understands that and has supported me if I wished to submit an essay in New Zealand Sign Language or needed extra time to complete my assignment or essay.”

 AUT’s Disability Support team has supported her all the way from day one until today, she says.